 Content is essential to getting in front of today’s search and social obsessed consumers.
 We discuss this in our post about why content underpins all digital marketing.
-This blog however, takes a moment to talk specifically about the synergy between content and SEO.
+This blog about writing content for SEO however, takes a moment to talk specifically about the synergy between content and SEO.
 We cover how it is a crucial element of on-page SEO and share tips on how strong copywriting and creative ideas can elevate your site in SERPs.

 Let’s make one thing very clear – content cannot be produced solely for the purpose of SEO.
 When content is produced for the benefit of a search engine instead of a human, it usually shows.
 The content will be flat, have low engagement rates or click-throughs and it will lack the original thought that is required to make it stand out either as a shared link or as a Search Engine Result.
 And that’s just a human’s perspective, algorithms are pretty smart too and will recognise an overly engineered piece of copy packed with keywords straight away.

 The only way to write great copy is to consider the person who will be reading it and to make sure you have done your research about the subject matter.
 That said, there are plenty of tips and tricks that also need to be considered in order for it to work effectively in the context of SEO.

 Content is a key element of “on-page SEO” – the SEO practice that makes changes directly to your website to optimise them for search engines.
 The more pages you have on your website, the more opportunities there are to appear in relevant search results.
 It’s that simple.
 Except it’s not quite…

 Google’s E-A-T (Expertise-Authority-Trustworthiness) factor means that quantity isn’t as good as quality.